Staff & Consultants

 She is also a former speech language pathologist.
 She has served pediatric and adult populations at Marianjoy Rehabilitation Hospital, Resurrection Medical Center, and Children’s Memorial Hospital, all in the Chicago area.
 Born in Niles, Ohio, she graduated from Rush University with a master’s degree in speech language pathology.
 She received her bachelor’s degree from Augustana College.
 She is a student of yoga, health, and nutrition.
 She and her husband have four children aged eight to nineteen.

-Roger P. Weissberg is CASEL’s chief knowledge officer and board vice chair.
-He is also UIC Distinguished Emeritus Professor of Psychology at the University of Illinois at Chicago (UIC).
-For the past four decades, Weissberg has trained scholars and practitioners about innovative ways to design, implement, and evaluate family, school, and community interventions.
+Roger P. Weissberg was CASEL’s chief knowledge officer and board vice chair.
+He was also UIC Distinguished Emeritus Professor of Psychology at the University of Illinois at Chicago (UIC).
+For the past four decades, Weissberg trained scholars and practitioners about innovative ways to design, implement, and evaluate family, school, and community interventions.

 Born in Newark, New Jersey, Professor Weissberg graduated summa cum laude and Phi Beta Kappa with a bachelor’s in psychology from Brandeis University in 1974.
 He received his Ph,D, from the University of Rochester in 1980.
 He was the research director for the Primary Mental Health Project from 1980 to 1982.
 He was a professor in the Psychology Department at Yale University between 1982 and 1992, where he collaborated with the New Haven Public Schools to establish New Haven’s kindergarten through grade 12 Social Development Project.
-Weissberg lives in Wilmette Illinois.
-He has been a faculty member at UIC since 1992.
+Weissberg lived in Wilmette, Illinois.
+He was a faculty member at UIC since 1992.
 He directed CASEL between 1996 and 2014 when he became CASEL’s Chief Knowledge Officer.
-He and his wife, Stephanie Wright, a retired clinical psychologist, have two wonderful children, Elizabeth and Ted.
+He is survived by his wife, Stephanie Wright, a retired clinical psychologist, and two wonderful children, Elizabeth and Ted.

 Kitty Rothschild is an experienced business leader and strategic advisor, focused on fostering organizational development and the adoption of “best practice” business accountability to help individuals and organizations uncover and articulate their big ideas, operate with more efficiency, and derive increased impact and influence as they work towards fulfillment of their mission and goals.
 She has managed funding relationships and projects that include: W.K.
 Kellogg Foundation, MacArthur Foundation, Chicago Community Trust, NEA, Nobel Laureate Economist James Heckman, Pritzker Foundation and more.